 Action to Take

-- As mentioned above, use a RV back water tank cleaning wand to unclog the debris at the opening of the drain pipe.
+- As mentioned above, use an RV back water tank cleaning wand to unclog the debris at the opening of the drain pipe.

 Many RVers recommend and practice this remedy.

-- Another effective way to unclog piled up debris from the base of your RV black water tank is pouring ice cubes through the drain of your toilet.
+- Another effective way to unclog piled-up debris from the base of your RV black water tank is by pouring ice cubes through the drain of your toilet.

 - Drive around for half an hour to cause the ice cubes to whack around the base and sidewalls of the RV black tank.

-- Usually, the drift between ice cubes and stuck up debris results in the later to lose its place and float along with the ice cubes.
+- Usually, the drift between ice cubes and stuck-up debris results in the latter losing its place and floating along with the ice cubes.
 You can then drain the tank and rinse it through clean water.

 Blocked Black Water Tank Vent

-After ruling out the first three most common reasons to cause RV toilet bubbles, you need to check if the vent of your black water is clear.
+After ruling out the first three most common reasons causing RV toilet bubbles, you need to check if the vent of your black water is clear.

 As a result, it finds its exit through the drain of your RV toilet, causing the bubbles.